rafaelrojasmiliani/moveit_tutorial/02_planning_scene/src/c_planning_scene_monitor/readme.md

 # What does this examples do?
 This example teaches how `PlanningSceneMonitor` is implemented and how to use its ROS service API to add or remove objects.

+It generates random objects and place them in random positions.

 ## Files